kaiqiong/SOMNiBUS/README.md

 ## An example for getting started

-An example of how to use the package to estimate smooth covariate effects
+An example of how to use the package:

 ```r
 RAdat.f = na.omit(RAdat[RAdat$Total_Counts != 0,]) # filter the individual CpG sites with zero read-depth